jebbujebbu/task_manager/README.md

 No build tools, dependencies, or installation required.

-You can also host it using "GitHub Pages" or any static file host.
+You can also host it using **GitHub Pages** or any static file host.

 # Example